 (START HERE) Never planted lily bulbs before?
 Need help with planting lilies in a new location?
 Although we enclose a color brochure for planting our bulbs in each order, it is helpful to have the instructions while you prepare your garden to receive your bulbs.

-Do it right for long-lasting beauty on deck or patio, plus tips on storing pots over winter.
+Do it right for long-lasting beauty on decks or patios.
+How to plant, plus tips on storing pots over winter.

 When researching your location, bear in mind that the map lines are not absolute and each garden has it's own unique micro-climate.
 Neighborhoods with more trees blocking the wind, hills that "drain" away moisture faster, concrete bulkheads, sidewalks and driveways that tend to collect heat, as well as southern exposures will allow you to grow plants that might not be recommended for your area.
 The general guidelines are based on average low temperature.